• Organisation

 Details

-Inasmuch Children's Home was established in 1956 at Falls Creek, near Nowra, by Major Myrtle Townsend, a retired Salvation Army Officer who had been a welfare worker.
-It was a home for children who had been removed by the courts or were placed by their parents.
+Inasmuch Children’s Home was established in 1956 at Falls Creek, near Nowra, by a retired Salvation Army Officer who had been a welfare worker.
+It was a Home for children who had been removed by the courts or were placed by their parents.
 Inasmuch was converted to an aged care facility in 1986.

-The children of Inasmuch were handed to the care of Major Townsend by the courts, or were placed by their parents.
-According to the Australian Women's Weekly, many had suffered severe neglect and abuse before they were committed, and were the children of 'prostitutes, drug addicts and drunkards'.
-Examples given by the Weekly included a baby exposed on an ants' nest at Mascot, a girl who had been severely burned after toddling into a campfire, and a neglected child with polio.
+Children were placed at Inasmuch by the courts, or were placed by their parents.
+According to the Australian Women’s Weekly in 1958, many had suffered severe neglect and abuse before they were committed, and were the children of ‘prostitutes, drug addicts and drunkards’.
+Examples given by the Weekly included a baby exposed on an ants’ nest at Mascot, a girl who had been severely burned after toddling into a campfire, and a neglected child with polio.

-Please note, the photographs in the Australian Women's Weekly depict a rosy picture of Inasmuch, that might not match the memories of former residents.
+The quoted articles about Inasmuch were written to raise funds for the Home.
+These articles portray the families of the children at Inasmuch in an extremely negative way, and rely on the version of events given by Major Townsend.
+The photographs in the 1958 Women’s Weekly article depict a rosy picture of Inasmuch, that might not match the memories of former residents.
 However, it is obvious, even from those photographs, that the children who lived in the home did much of the work, planting vegetables and doing laundry.

 National Redress Scheme for people who have experienced institutional child sexual abuse